keurfonluu/stochopy/README.rst

        of ICNN'95 - International Conference on Neural Networks, 1995, 4: 1942-1948
 ..
 [5] F. Van Den Bergh, *An analysis of particle swarm optimizers*, University
        of Pretoria, 2001
 ..
-[6] K. Luu, M. Noble and A. Gesret, *A competitive particle swarm
+[6] K. Luu, M. Noble and A. Gesret, *A parallel competitive Particle Swarm
-       optimization for nonlinear first arrival traveltime tomography*, In SEG Technical Program Expanded Abstracts 2016 (pp. 2740-2744).
-Society of Exploration Geophysicists.
+       Optimization for non-linear first arrival traveltime tomography and uncertainty quantification*, Computers & Geosciences, 2018, 113: 81-93
 ..
 [7] N. Hansen, *The CMA evolution strategy: A tutorial*, Inria, Université
        Paris-Saclay, LRI, 2011, 102: 1-34
+..
+[8] Y. Akimoto, A. Auger and N. Hansen, *Comparison-Based Natural Gradient
+       Optimization in High Dimension*, Proceedings of the 2014 conference on Genetic and evolutionary computation, 2014, 373-380